pphamnham/MachineLearning/README.md

 This project will be used to store multiple machine learning projects including:

+Document Categorization
-1/ Using Naive Bayes for document categorization
+1/ Using Naive Bayes from scratch

-2/ Using different methods for Forest Cover dataset
+Forest Cover
+1/ Knn methods
+2/ Logistic Regression